greecie/ValidationAPI/README.md

 # SMS Validation API
+## Access the app through https://smsvalidationapi.herokuapp.com/
+The app has been deployed on Heroku.
+Redis has been used for caching.
+Redis server runs on Redis Enterprise Cloud.
 ## Starting the service
-Redis has been used for caching.
-Redis server runs on Redis Enterprise Cloud

 Clone the repository and follow the commands:

-        >cd smsvalidationAPI
+        >cd ValidationAPI

         >npm install